 In July 2010, NPS, a non-practicing entity, filed a complaint in the United States District Court for the Eastern District of Texas alleging patent infringement by us and other defendants.
 NPS is claiming unspecified damages, including treble damages for willful infringement, and requests an injunction against such alleged infringement.
 In December 2011, the United States District Court for the Eastern District of Texas ordered the case to be transferred to the Northern District of California.
-In June 2012, the United States District Court for the Northern District of California dismissed the other defendants for misjoinder, and the case is proceeding with the company as the sole defendant.
+In June 2012, the United States District Court for the Northern District of California dismissed the other defendants for misjoinder, and the case is proceeding with Fortinet as the sole defendant.
+This case is currently scheduled for a jury trial starting in September 2013.

-In June 2012, we received a letter from SRI International ("SRI") claiming that we infringed certain SRI patents.
-Subsequently, we filed a complaint in the United States District Court for the Northern District of California seeking declaratory relief and a judgment that the SRI patents were invalid, unenforceable and/or not infringed by any of our products or services.
-The case is currently in the very early stages, and we have determined that, as of this time, there is not a reasonable possibility that a loss has been incurred.
+In June 2012, we received a letter from SRI claiming that we infringed certain SRI patents.
+Subsequently, we filed a complaint in the United States District Court for the Northern District of California seeking declaratory relief and a judgment that the SRI patents were invalid, unenforceable and not infringed by any of our products or services.
+The case is proceeding in the United States District Court for the Northern District of California.